EEN421/EEN421.github.io/_posts/2023-4-24-Sentinel-Optimization.md

 Based off the average billable ingest volume displayed in the above graph, we should be able to make an educated decision about which commitment tier to move to.

+# Confirm Log Analytics Workspace (LAW) Commitment Tier

 Next we need to determine the LAW commitment tier, as they’re configured separately.
 Both the LAW and Sentinel commitment tiers should generally be the same, unless you’ve got a very complex setup with different ingest volumes, but that’s not typical in my experience and it tends to be easier to manager when Sentinel is deployed to it’s own dedicated LAW (especially from a cost management perspective).

 To determine your LAW commitment tier, navigate to your workspace and select the Usage and estimated costs blade: